Boomer in Fayette County, West Virginia — The American South (Appalachia)

 Erected by the State of West Virginia.

 Location.
 38° 8.765′ N, 81° 17.061′ W. Marker is in Boomer, West Virginia, in Fayette County.
-Marker is on U.S. 60 0.4 miles east of Park Road.
+Marker is on U.S. 60, 0.4 miles east of Park Road.
+This historical marker is located on the north side of the Kanawha River.
 Touch for map.
-This historical marker is located on the north side of the Kanawha River.
 Marker is in this post office area: Boomer WV 25031, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 14, 2009, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 1,703 times since then and 34 times this year.
+It was originally submitted on July 14, 2009, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 1,984 times since then and 81 times this year.
 Photos: 1, 2, 3. submitted on July 14, 2009, by Dale K. Benington of Toledo, Ohio. • Craig Swain was the editor who published this page.